-Students may add classes to their schedule during registration or the change-of-program period.
-The change-of-program period is the first week of classes for all terms.
-Specific dates for each term are published in the Class Schedule Bulletin.
-Students may drop a course the tenth day of regularly scheduled classes on CSU X-PRESS, which is accessible via Cougar Connect.
-The completed form must be submitted for final approval to the Office of the Registrar.
+Students may add classes to their schedule during registration or the change-of-program period (add/drop period).
+The change-of-program period (add/drop period) is the first week of classes for all terms.
+Specific dates for each term are published online in the General Information document.
+Students may drop a course the tenth day (100% refund) of regularly scheduled classes on CSU X-PRESS, which is accessible via Cougar Connect.
+After the 100% refund date, students may drop or withdraw from classes by completing the Change of Schedule form.
+The completed form must be submitted for final approval to the Office of the Registrar by published deadline dates in order to prevent academic penalty.
 The requested change or changes do not become official until the form is submitted to the Office of the Registrar.
 Errors in completion of the Change of Program form are the student's responsibility.